BrightGamePanel/bgpanelv2/README.md

 Bright Game Panel V2 is a complete rewrite of the original Bright Game Panel with many improvements and updates.

 This project is not dead!
-Thanks to community support and the benefits of open source anyone can contribute/fork the project and help maeke it better!!
+Thanks to community support and the benefits of open source anyone can contribute/fork the project and help make it better!!

 This Project Is WORK IN PROGRESS everything here is still being coded go to http://www.bgpanel.net to get the Currently working version until this is ready for release.